Top 5 Most Common Climbing Injuries

 · Tenderness: Tenderness when pressing on the rotator cuff muscles.

 You should see a physiotherapist if you have experienced an acute onset of shoulder pain with associated loss of function such as range of movement and strength.
-Rotator cuff injuries require a rehabilitation program to restore shoulder function and strength.
+Rotator cuff injuries are often managed with a rehabilitation program designed to support shoulder function and strength.
 A physiotherapist experienced in climbing is also able to modify climbing technique and climbing load to assist recovery and future injury prevention.

 Knee Injuries